ThinkDataEd/curriculum/docs/unit2/lesson10.md

     100. Draw one marble out of the bag.

-    100. Record the marble’s color in their DS journal.
+    100. Record the marble’s color in their IDS journal.

     100. Replace the marble back into the bag.
 Inform them that this is called sampling **with replacement**.
 Ask them to consider what “with replacement” means and discuss with the